Person in a white shirt browses racks of clothing in a store. Photo by Farah from Burst.

 👉 Leads must be convinced: Whether you sell consulting or kitchenware, there is a transition phase between being a customer and becoming a lead.
 Sometimes the transition happens in seconds, inspired by something like a discount code, and sometimes it can require weeks of discussion and adapted budgets.
 Either way: lead + eureka moment = customer.

 👉 Content catalyzes this process: Content can play a vital role in generating and nurturing leads.
 Need to generate more traffic to your website or store?
-Well, the more content you have floating around – whether blog posts, social media, YouTube videos, or something else – the better the chances that someone will discover your business.
+Well, the more content you have floating around—whether that’s blog posts, social media, or YouTube videos—the better the chances that someone will discover your business.
 As for convincing leads to become customers, what better way to flex your expertise than by translating your knowledge into a readily consumable format?

-So yes, there are indeed some similarities between traditional and ecommerce leads – but they only extend so far.
+While there are some similarities between traditional and ecommerce leads, hey only extend so far.

 Just consider how unlikely it would be that a car dealership would get a newsletter signup, shoot out a 10 percent discount code via email, and close a deal later that day.
 But that's exactly how it works in ecommerce, where lead generation moves at digital speeds.